praneeth-bhargav/Regression-models/README.md

 # Regression-models
-Different regression models to find the content of LC-50 present in the water
+Different regression models upto degree 10 to find the content of LC-50 present in the water